About hair loss or alopecia

 Regular hair loss in childhood and adolescence

-Everyone sheds a certain amount of hair each day, particularly when they brush or wash their hair.
+Everyone sheds a certain amount of hair each day.
+This can be more noticeable when your child brushes or washes their hair.

 Increased hair loss in childhood and adolescence